splunk/public-o11y-docs/scenarios-tutorials/scenario-cross.rst

 - :ref:`get-started-scenario`
 - :ref:`otel-collector-scenario`

-See how you can use Splunk Observability Cloud with the Splunk platform to resolve problems more efficiently in the following scenario:
+The following use case scenarios demonstrate how you can use Splunk Observability Cloud with the Splunk platform:

 - :ref:`integration-scenario1`
+- :ref:`logs-LOconnect-scenario`